stazz/UtilPack/README.md

 # UtilPack
 Home of UtilPack - library with various useful and generic stuff for .NET Desktop and Core, and also for managing NuGet packages and assemblies.

-## Portability
-UtilPack is designed to be extremely portable.
-Currently, most of the projects target .NET 4 and .NET Standard 1.0.

 ## Projects
 There are currently 19 projects in UtilPack repository, with 1 being project for (currently small amount of) tests.
 Each of the remaining 18 projects is its own NuGet package, with the NuGet package ID being the project assembly name.